-What makes the adventures on this Mackenzie River truly incredible is the rich old growth forest, the lava rocks that form along the river and trail, and most of all, the one of a kind, deep, vibrant blue of the Mackenzie River that weaves and flows over cliffsides, creating spectacular waterfalls.
+What makes the adventures on this McKenzie River truly incredible is the rich old-growth forest, the lava rocks that form along the river and trail, and most of all, the one of a kind, deep, vibrant blue of the McKenzie River that weaves and flows over cliffsides, creating spectacular waterfalls.
 There is so much untouched nature to explore here but for an adventurer who seeks the most stunning stops, check out these 5 things to do.

 Hike Sahalie & Koosah Falls Loop